HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

 ### Sample presentation templates

-With Presentation Designer, you can can create a wide range of custom designs and template layouts tailored to your needs.
-The intuitive drag-and-drop interface, combined with real-time styling, helps content managers to take full control of their designs.
+With Presentation Designer, you can create a wide range of custom designs and template layouts tailored to your needs.
+The intuitive drag-and-drop interface, combined with real-time styling, helps content managers take full control of their designs.
 This section contains images showing possible presentation templates you can build using Presentation Designer.

 -   **Hero Banner**